Providence, Alabama

 Providence is a town in Marengo County, Alabama, United States.
 As of the 2020 United States census, the population was 167, down from 223 at the 2010 census.
 It incorporated sometime in the 1970s.

 Geography

-Providence is located in north-central Marengo County at (32.348986, -87.778309), along U.S. Route 43.
+Providence is located in north-central Marengo County.
 It is 3 mi north of Linden, the county seat, and 13 mi south of Demopolis, the largest city in the county.
 It is bordered to the north by Chickasaw State Park.

 According to the U.S. Census Bureau, the town has a total area of 1.7 sqmi, all land.
 Chickasaw Bogue, a small river, passes just south of the town, flowing west to the Tombigbee River.